gcc-mirror/gcc/gcc/config/spu/spu.md

   "spu_allocate_stack (operands[0], operands[1]); DONE;")

 ;; These patterns say how to save and restore the stack pointer.
-We need not ;; save the stack pointer at function or block level since we are careful to ;; preserve the backchain.
-Doing nothing at block level means the stack space ;; is allocated until the end of the function.
-This is currently safe to do ;; because gcc uses the frame pointer for the whole function, so the worst that ;; happens is wasted stack space.
-That could be bad if a VLA is declared in a ;; loop, because new space will be allocated every iteration, but users can ;; work around that case.
-Ideally we could detect when we are in a loop and ;; generate the more complicated code in that case.
+We need not ;; save the stack pointer at function level since we are careful to preserve ;; the backchain.
 ;;

+;; At block level the stack pointer is saved and restored, so that the ;; stack space allocated within a block is deallocated when leaving ;; block scope.
+By default, according to the SPU ABI, the stack ;; pointer and available stack size are saved in a register.
+Upon ;; restoration, the stack pointer is simply copied back, and the ;; current available stack size is calculated against the restored ;; stack pointer.
+;;
-;; For nonlocal gotos, we must save both the stack pointer and its ;; backchain and restore both.
+;; For nonlocal gotos, we must save the stack pointer and its ;; backchain and restore both.
 Note that in the nonlocal case, the ;; save area is a memory location.